mlswg/mls-architecture/draft-ietf-mls-architecture.md

 their disposal to establish the necessary values and credentials required for encryption and authentication.

-The MLS service requires two abstract functionalities that allow clients to prepare for sending and receiving messages securely:
+The MLS protocol requires two abstract functionalities that allow clients to prepare for sending and receiving messages securely:

 - An Authentication Service (AS) functionality which is responsible for